Vyral/base-template/_posts/2020-11-20-should-i-list-now-or-let-the-holidays-pass.md

 If you think 3.6 months of inventory sounds like quite the low-competition environment and you’re sorry that you missed out on it, don’t fret—**in this fourth quarter of 2020, we have less than 1.5 months of inventory\!** The current supply of available homes for sale in our market is astonishingly low; why wait until more sellers flood the market next year?

 If you’ve humored the thought of selling your house sometime in the next six months to a year, I highly encourage you to think about doing so now.
-Take advantage of this hot market filled with motivated buyers who are begging for more options. **I assure you that the buyers who are out looking at homes during the holiday season aren’t looky loos**—they likely *have* to buy, though their personal reasons may vary.&nbsp;
+Take advantage of this hot market filled with motivated buyers who are begging for more options. **I assure you that the buyers who are out looking at homes during the holiday season aren’t looky-loos**—they likely *have* to buy, though their reasons may vary.&nbsp;

-A buyer who absolutely must relocate for a new job or to accommodate a sudden life event will be much more likely to pay a higher price for your home than a spring or summer buyer who’s just “exploring their options.”
+A buyer who absolutely must relocate for a new job or accommodate a sudden life event will be much more likely to pay a higher price for your home than a spring or summer buyer who’s just “exploring their options.”

 If you’re ready to take the first step toward a quick, top-dollar sale, please reach out to any of our agents here at Homestead & Co.
 We’d love to hear about your specific selling needs and work with you to maximize your home sale.&nbsp;